 - 6. Can my boss fire me for reporting age discrimination?

-For anyone age 40 and over, employment discrimination based on age for anyone age 40 or older is a violation of the California Fair Employment and Housing Act (FEHA).1
+Employment discrimination based on age against anyone 40 or older is a violation of the California Fair Employment and Housing Act (FEHA).1

-Unions and labor organizations are also prohibited from excluding, expelling, or restricting membership to a person based on age.3 Age discrimination prohibitions also apply to apprenticeship training programs and employment agencies.45
+Unions and labor organizations are also prohibited from excluding, expelling, or restricting membership to you based on age.4 Age discrimination prohibitions also apply to apprenticeship training programs and employment agencies.5

 - Failure to promote